High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Introduction

 Let us now address the challenge of parameter proliferation, which arises from both the high-dimensionality and the mixed-frequency nature of the data.
 Several studies have used LASSO as a selection tool to predict corporate bankruptcy; see, for example, \citet{petropoulos2020predicting, barbaglia2023forecasting}.
 However, these studies do not address censoring, lack theoretical results, and do not utilize the MIDAS framework.
 The application of MIDAS in a logistic regression framework for corporate bankruptcy prediction was explored by \citet{audrino2019predicting}.
 While their work incorporates the MIDAS approach, it is limited to a low-dimensional set of predictors and does not consider censoring.
 More closely related to our study, \citet{jiang2021predicting} examined a penalized logistic regression with the norm $\ell_1$.
 However, their approach does not account for censoring, lacks theoretical underpinnings, and employs what is referred to as unrestricted MIDAS.
 Unlike our approach, which uses a restricted MIDAS procedure, unrestricted MIDAS includes all lags as predictors, effectively bypassing the dimension reduction benefits of the MIDAS framework. \footnote{It is worth noting that the term ``unrestricted MIDAS" is somewhat misleading, as this approach directly incorporates all lags as independent variables.
 Consequently, it does not take advantage of the dimension-reduction capabilities inherent in the MIDAS methodology.}

-Finally, we compare our theoretical results to the existing literature.
+Finally, we compare our theoretical results to the existing literature \tcr{for both the penalized estimator and its de-sparsified version.
 The theory of penalized estimators of the high-dimensional logistic regression model has been extensively studied under various situations.
-As already mentioned, no existing study allows for censoring or approximation error. \citet{10.1214/009053607000000929, meier2008group, 10.1214/009053607000000929, buhlmann2011statistics, van_de_geer_estimation_2016} analyzed these models using fixed design or isotropy conditions of covariates, which are often unsuitable for financial econometric data.
-More recently, \citet{caner2023generalized} relaxed these assumptions, allowing for random covariates designs with non-normal covariates in the context of penalized Generalized Linear Models (GLM).
+As already mentioned, no existing study allows for censoring or approximation error. \citet{meier2008group, 10.1214/009053607000000929, buhlmann2011statistics, van_de_geer_estimation_2016} analyzed the logistic regression model using fixed design or isotropic conditions of sub-Gaussian covariates, which are often unsuitable for financial data. \citet{van_de_geer_debias} developed a de-sparsified inferential procedure for logistic regression with LASSO under uniformly bounded covariates.
+More recently, \citet{caner2023generalized} relaxed these assumptions, allowing for random covariate designs with non-normal covariates in the context of penalized Generalized Linear Models (GLM), and established asymptotic theory for the associated de-sparsified estimator.
 However, compared to the present paper, this work imposes additional assumptions on the shape of the second-order partial derivatives of the loss function.
-Similarly, \citet{han2023high} developed the theory for GLM with LASSO by establishing local restricted strong convexity of the loss function, which is related to the quadratic margin condition in the present paper; see Appendix \ref{one p m}.
-In the context of mixed-frequency data, \citet{babii2022machine, babii2023machine} developed the theoretical foundation for high-dimensional time series and panel data linear regression models while accounting for the MIDAS approximation error.
-However, the theory for logistic regression models incorporating such approximation errors remains unexplored and none of the aforementioned studies have addressed the challenges posed by censored data.
+Similarly, \citet{han2023high} developed the theory for GLM with LASSO by establishing local restricted strong convexity of the loss function, which is related to the quadratic margin condition in the present paper; see Online Appendix \ref{one p m}.
+However, they did not propose an inferential procedure.} In the context of mixed-frequency data, \citet{babii2022machine, babii2023machine} developed the theoretical foundation for high-dimensional time series and panel data linear regression models while accounting for the MIDAS approximation error.
+However, the theory for penalized logistic regression models incorporating such approximation errors remains unexplored, and none of the aforementioned studies have addressed the challenges posed by censored data.